September 19, 2017

 Now is the time to unite across party lines, stand up for what is right and ensure that the millions of Americans facing addiction and mental illness continue to get the care they deserve.

-The National Council for Behavioral Health is the unifying voice of America’s health care organizations that deliver mental health and addictions treatment and services.
+The National Council for Mental Wellbeing is the unifying voice of America’s health care organizations that deliver mental health and addictions treatment and services.
 Together with our 2,900 member organizations serving over 10 million adults, children and families living with mental illnesses and addictions, the National Council is committed to all Americans having access to comprehensive, high-quality care that affords every opportunity for recovery.
 The National Council helped introduce Mental Health First Aid USA and more than 1 million Americans have been trained.